There are five styles and many sizes of the Big Squeegee to fit the needs of most sign shops.

 A handle is standard with Laminator Tools 50" or more in length.
 The handle is removable and can be fitted with telescoping extensions(2 sizes, sold separate).
 The handle makes the tools more versatile, allowing for one person operation, applying floor graphics while standing up and much more.

 The aluminum Laminator Tool is an extruded tool that is in the same shape as the plastic tools.
-It comes in the same sizes as the plastic tools with the addition of 14" and 20".
+Don't be fooled by the lower price, it cost us less to make them than the plastic tools.
+They come in the same sizes as the plastic tools with the addition of 14" and 20".
 It however, has many more amenities that are not available in the plastic version.
 It has mounting rails to attach a roll holder to keep the roll on the tool, handle hardware and many future possibilities for other attachments such as a backing take up spool and changeable application edge.
 This tool replaces the need for all the other tools as it will do everything that the other tools do and more.
 More information...

 The Cut Vinyl Tool looks very much like the Laminator Tool and comes in sizes 26" and 32".
 The difference between the CVT and LT is that the CVT has more of the flat board sticking out the front of the cradle and has two edges covered in felt(no cotton edge).
 The cut vinyl tool is so named because its primary purpose is working with cut vinyl.
 It will apply transfer tape both by pushing the roll ahead of the tool or by placing the roll in the roll holder and applied off the back of the tool.
 It will work very well with mounting prints and laminates.